bozeklab/fish-bouts/README.md

   - 'seeds' (100,): values of 100 random seeds used
 - ```filtered_jmpool_kin.h5```
   - 'MetaData',
-  - 'bout_types' (463, 11651): for each bout classifies into one of 13 motor strategies (J_turn, Approach Swim etc.).
+  - 'bout_types' (463, 11651): for each bout classifies into one of 13 motor strategies (J_turn, Approach Swim etc.) (1-13 and 15 used for padding).
   - 'converge_bouts' (463, 11651, 175):
   - 'eye_convergence' (463, 11651):
   - 'eye_convergence_state' (463, 11651):